thais-correia/map_layouts/README.md

-# map_layouts
+# Map Layouts 🗺
-In this repository you can find map layouts of different themes.
+In this repository you can find map layouts of different themes, using QGIS.